 “The timing of the US corruption charges against FIFA officials is meant to derail President Joseph Blatter’s reelection bid, former US State Department official Larry Johnson told Sputnik on Thursday.”

 “Russian President Vladimir Putin stated the United States is attempting to block the reelection of Blatter, which he described as a crude breach in the principles and functioning of international organizations.”

-Posted by Moti Nissani on May 27, 2015, With 5033 Reads Filed under Corruption, Foreign Policy, Investigations, Russia.
+Posted by Moti Nissani on May 27, 2015, With 5316 Reads Filed under Corruption, Foreign Policy, Investigations, Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.